Caring for Victims of Sexual Assault

 This new legislation also requires colleges and universities to provide that someone making a good faith report will not be sanctioned for personal use of drugs or alcohol.
 Like the anonymous reporting system, the University of Pittsburgh is already engaging in this best practice, and the Student Code of Conduct includes a provision.

 All questions are encouraged regarding these practices or any resources.
 Please feel free to contact the Title IX Office at any time:

 Sexual assault is a traumatic experience that often leaves those involved with profound long-term psychological effects, aside from obvious physical traumas that may have occurred.
 Early treatment, however, can mediate these long-term effects.

-The Student Health Service provides ongoing confidential medical treatment for any physical problems related to an assault.
-Student Health Service can assess for:
+The Student Health Services provides ongoing confidential medical treatment for any physical problems related to an assault.
+Student Health Services can assess for:

 - pregnancy risk,

 - test and treat for sexually transmitted diseases, including HIV and,

 - assess, treat, and/or offer/give referrals for physical injuries.

 Medical doctors at Student Health Services routinely assess for signs of Interpersonal Dating Violence and can provide medical support and referrals for emotional support as well.

 Students are encouraged to contact the SHARE office in the Counseling Center and or other community resources, including Pittsburgh Action Against Rape (PAAR) for additional support.